birkirbrynjarsson/dotfiles/README.md

 # Mac setup and dotfiles
-Tools and instructions to speed up and automate my setup and configurations after clean re-installation of MacOS.
+Tools and instructions to automate and maintain my setup and configurations after clean re-installation of MacOS.

-## Requirements
-MacOS, the following setup has a clean installation in mind.

 ## Make your own
 If you want to make your own setup based on this one I recommend the following steps:

 - Fork the repository
-- Edit the Brewfile
+- Edit the Brewfile found in `roles/homebrew/files`
-  - Some apps however are required for later steps (e.g. nerd-font, iTerm2, mas, nvm, neofetch, jq, rbenv, p10k, zsh-*)
+  - Some apps however are required for later steps
+- Edit the git_config role with your own user and settings in mind
-- Edit settings.sh to suit your own preferences
+- Edit or remove the macos_defaults according to your own preferences
-- Edit mixin/aliases
+- Edit zsh exports, aliases and functions found in the `zsh/` folder
   - PS. before you start adding your own aliases I recommend running `alias` and looking at what is already there, a lot of stuff comes with the Oh-My-Zsh plugins.
-- Follow the manual setup guide

-# Manual Setup
-~~Unfortunately~~ it's a manual process, there's no single script that automates everything.
-However that's all splendid, I enjoy going through the steps as well as maintaining this documentation.
+- Remove or update the ssh and gnupg roles with your own keys
+- Remove any other .vault file and the task using it.
+This is encrypted data which is unusable without the password.

+# Automation using Ansible
+This dotfiles setup uses Ansible, so the process is automated.
+Just make `bootstrap.sh` executable and run it.

 Install the **Xcode Command Line Tools**